joeycastillo/second-movement/README.md

 - classic
 - custom

-Optionally you can set the watch time when building the firmware using `TIMESET=minute`.
+Optionally you can set the watch time when building the firmware using `TIMESET=1`.

-`TIMESET` can be defined as:
-- `year` = Sets the year to the PC's
-- `day` = Sets the default time down to the day (year, month, day)
-- `minute` = Sets the default time down to the minute (year, month, day, hour, minute)

 If you'd like to modify which faces are built and included in the firmware, edit `movement_config.h`.
 You will get a compilation error if you enable more faces than the watch can store.